radius-project/docs/docs/content/operations/providers/index.md

    ```bash
    az ad sp create-for-rbac --role Owner --scope /subscriptions/<subscriptionid>/resourceGroups/<resourcegroupname>
    ```
-   Replace it with your subscription id and resource group name
+   Make sure to update the command with your subscription id and resource group name

 1. Register the service principal in your control plane
    ```bash